common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/HighSorbian-band-A/README.md

 # Curious ?
-Please read this <https://github.com/hromi/our-voices-model-competition/tree/main/submit/Variant_Accent_Dialect/SlovakoCzech#readme> to know more about why, what & how.
+Please read this <https://github.com/hromi/our-voices-model-competition/tree/main/submit/Variant_Accent_Dialect/SlovakoCzech-band-C> to know more about why, what & how it all started.

 \* we'll go into more detail concerning the fragment method in a related academic paper.